 And that brings me back to the Business Insider article.
 It confirms that ROSS was unveiled as a “new hire” at the US law firm Baker & Hostetler, which handles bankruptcy cases.
 Several other US firms have signed licenses to employ ROSS’ services, and their announcements will be made in the coming weeks.
 A.I. is here.

-Leman Solicitors has invested heavily in disruptive innovative technology to enhance the client experience.
+Ogier Leman has invested heavily in disruptive innovative technology to enhance the client experience.
 We work with leaders in technology to ensure that for us at least innovation is simply business as usual.